morninj/starpage/README.md

 # starpage

-A utility to highlight starpages in PDF files.

 Starpages are the page numbers from an original document.
-For instance, in Westlaw-created PDFs of court opinions, starpages (e.g., `*123`) indicate pagination in the original opinion.
+For instance, in Westlaw-created PDFs of court opinions, starpages (e.g., `*123`) indicate pagination in the original publication.

 This tool highlights the starpages to make the original pagination more visible.